docsforadobe/illustrator-scripting-guide/materials/AI_ScriptGd_2017.md

 ```
 Illustrator uses points as the unit of measurement for almost all distances.
 One inch equals 72 points.
 The
 exception is values for properties like kerning , tracking , and the aki properties (used for Japanese text
 composition), which use em units.
-(See “Em space units” on page 26 .)
+(See "Em space units" on page 26 .)
 ```
 ```
 Illustrator uses points when communicating with your scripts regardless of the current ruler units.
 If your